wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 = 1.7.9 =
 - Fixed a bug in the WooCommerce integration where the plugin was awarding commission for "Pending" state.
 Now commission is only awarded when an order is set to "processing" or "completed" state.
+- Moved the 3rd party integration hooks into the plugin constructor.
+- Created a new function to define all the constants for this plugin.

 = 1.7.8 =
 - The style and design of the affiliate area has been improved significantly.